Special Relativity (SR) is the theory of space and time discovered by Albert Einstein in 1905.

 Now we have a system for measuring the positions of things in space, combined with many stationary, synchronized clocks (or sensors) spread out over that system to measure the time as well.
 Calling them sensors instead of clocks is useful, since they have to detect and record local events.

 Now picture making measurements with such a grid.
-Imagine being in interstellar space, building a grid, and then throwing objects through the grid.
+Imagine being in interstellar space, building a grid, and then throwing things through the grid.
 As the object passes by each sensor, the sensor detects the object, and records the event: at time t, the object was at some sensor location (x,y,z).
 The sum total of all these events (t,x,y,z) is a measurement of the history of the object.
-You could imagine a master computer that gathers together all these events, and reconstructs the history of the object.
+You could imagine a master computer that gathers together all these events, and rebuilds the history of the object.

 There are ways of making measurements that don't use grids.
 For example, in astronomy, there is only a single sensor (the telescope), not many, so there's no grid at all.
 The reason grids are emphasized here is that it's the simplest way to describe the basic rules of how measurements of space and time work.
 The key point is this: grids are simplest because each sensor is responsible for recording only the local events that happen in its own little neighbourhood.
 Any other way of looking at measurements is more complicated.